 The Community Reinvestment Act (CRA) was enacted by Congress in 1977 and amended in 1995.
 The Act was created to encourage financial institutions to meet the credit needs of the communities in which they operate, including low- and moderate-income neighborhoods, consistent with responsible banking operations.

 Under the amended regulation, larger banks such as First Interstate Bank are examined under performance criteria divided into three tests; Lending (50% of CRA Exam Rating), investment (25% of CRA Exam Rating) and service (25% of CRA Exam Rating).

-Social responsibility is at the heart and soul of First Interstate Bank.
-We partner with local community-based organizations in low- and moderate-income communities so that we may: Provide free financial education to diverse communities of need; Connect bank employees with community-based organizations to create more volunteer opportunities and board service with non-profit organizations; Our employees have provided community services through speaking engagements and financial education presentations.
-As board and committee members our employees have provided financial expertise to more than 300 nonprofit organizations in our communities.
+Social responsibility is the heart and soul of First Interstate Bank.
+We partner with local community-based organizations in low- and moderate-income areas so we may provide free financial education to diverse communities of need and connect bank employees with nonprofit organizations to create more volunteer and board service opportunities.

-We are committed to our values and vision and will continue delivering the highest standard of customer service and products to the communities that we serve.
+We are committed to our vision and values and will continue delivering the highest standard of customer service and products to the communities that we serve.

 The Federal Reserve Bank of Minneapolis examines our CRA performance approximately every two years.
-During these exams they review qualified community development lending, investments and services we are engaged in throughout Montana, Wyoming, and South Dakota.
+During these exams they review qualified community development lending, investments and services we are engaged in throughout Idaho, Montana, Oregon, South Dakota, Washington and Wyoming.

 1800 6th Ave N